-You can observe the workings of your mind, emotions, reactions and your behaviour outside of meditation.
-Mindfulness practices encourage you to observe your breathing, observe emotions and thoughts without reacting to them.
-However, mindful practices stop there – at the level of the mind and miss the next and more beneficial step of spiritual unfoldment.
+You can observe the workings of your mind, emotions, reactions, and behaviour outside of meditation.
+Mindfulness practices encourage you to observe your breathing observe emotions and thoughts without reacting to them.
+However, mindful practices stop at the level of the mind and miss the next and more beneficial step of spiritual unfoldment.

 Observation – Who is the observer?

-In addition, there are problems with only using mindful techniques or techniques that deal solely with our mental levels, or these “observer” techniques leading to a very important question, “Who is the observer”?
+In addition, there are problems with only using mindful techniques or techniques that deal solely with our mental levels, or these “observer” techniques lead to a fundamental question, “Who is the observer”?
 Who is the person observing or watching the experience?

-Through mindful, or mental practices alone, the observer you have created is just another version of your ego self.
-Creating this natural observer is indeed useful, but the goal of meditation and spiritual unfoldment is to realise the illusion of the ego and its patterned conditioning that dictates our behaviour.
+The observer you have created through mindful or mental practices alone is just another version of your ego self.
+Making this natural observer is indeed valid, but meditation and spiritual unfoldment aim to realise the illusion of the ego and its patterned conditioning that dictates our behaviour.
 Refining the ego through spiritual unfoldment is necessary to remove the “illusory” aspect of our ego and for our higher or real self to shine through, and that cannot be done by thought or thinking alone.

 Spiritual practices transcend the mind, whereas mental practices restrict you at the mind level

-Through meditation designed for spiritual unfoldment, as taught by FISU, the mind or mental levels can be refined to such a degree that the spiritual self or spiritual heart is awakened whose forces then become the guiding force in our lives.
+Through meditation designed for spiritual unfoldment, as taught by FISU, the mind or mental levels can be refined so that the spiritual self or heart is awakened, whose forces then become the guiding force in our lives.
 Therefore, we are no longer dominated by the ego-self – it just becomes the vehicle through which our spiritual self is expressed.

-It is indeed better to be more mindful than unconscious or live a life void of awareness or self-reflection.
-However, depending on the person, mindful practices alone can impede personal progress towards deeper spiritual awakening, or as we term it – unfoldment.
+It is better to be more mindful than unconscious or live a life void of awareness or self-reflection.
+However, depending on the person, mindful practices alone can impede personal progress towards a more profound spiritual awakening, or as we term it – unfoldment.